Authors

 Abstract

-Quantal synaptic transmission in vestibular end-organs is glutamatergic.
-Although genetic deletion of Slc17a8 (termed Vglut3) leads to deafness in mice, the dependence of vestibular function on VGLUT3-mediated quantal transmission is unknown.
-Here, we investigated the vestibular phenotype of Vglut3-/- mice at the cellular, systems, and behavioral levels.
-The type-II vestibular hair cells (VHCs) in Vglut3+/+ mice were strongly immunoreactive for VGLUT3, while type-I VHCs showed poor immunoreactivity.
-In Vglut3-/- mice quantal synaptic transmission in utricular calyces was reduced in rate and amplitude by > 95%.
-In vivo recordings of spontaneous activity in the vestibular nerve revealed similar action potential rates and regularity in Vglut3+/+ and Vglut3-/- mice, suggesting a divergent underlying mechanism compared to the silent Vglut3-/- auditory nerve.
+Quantal synaptic transmission in vestibular endorgans is glutamatergic.
+Here, we investigated the vestibular phenotype of deaf Vglut3-/- (Slc17a8-/-) mice from the cellular to behavioral levels.
+In Vglut3-/- mice, quantal synaptic transmission in utricular calyces was reduced in rate and amplitude by > 95%.
+In vivo recordings of spontaneous activity in the vestibular nerve revealed no significant effect of VGLUT3 deletion on afferent rate and regularity, suggesting a divergent underlying mechanism compared to the silent Vglut3-/- auditory nerve.
 In behavioral studies, Vglut3-/- mice did not exhibit considerable sensorimotor or balance deficits.
-Collectively, these data support the view that non-quantal transmission is the predominant mode of neurotransmission between type I VHCs and vestibular calyceal afferent neurons.
-We propose that non-quantal transmission alone underlies the apparently normal vestibular nerve physiology and behavioral function in Vglut3-/- mice.
+Type-II vestibular hair cells (VHCs) in Vglut3+/+ mice were strongly immunoreactive for VGLUT3, while type-I VHCs showed weak immunoreactivity.
+Collectively, these data support the view that non-quantal transmission is the predominant mode of neurotransmission between type-I VHCs and vestibular calyceal afferent neurons.
+We propose that non-quantal transmission is sufficient to support vestibular nerve physiology and behavioral function in Vglut3-/- mice.